ideaconsult/quarkus-vega-cli/vega-parallel-cli/README.md

 ## Model File Format

-The model file should be tab-delimited with model keys in the first column:
+The model file should be tab-delimited with model keys in the first column. **The first non-empty line is automatically skipped as a header.**

 ```
+Key	name	enabled
-MELTING_POINT	Description of model
+MELTING_POINT	Description of model	TRUE
-BCF	Another model
+BCF	Another model	TRUE
-MUTAGENICITY	Yet another model
+MUTAGENICITY	Yet another model	TRUE
 ```

 Only the first column is used; additional columns are ignored.